angela1C/AppliedDBDoodle/relationalDB.md

 - The BLOB and TEXT Types
 - The ENUM Type
 - The SET Type

+[The ENUM type](https://dev.mysql.com/doc/refman/8.0/en/enum.html) is a string object with a value chosen from a list of permitted values that are enumerated explicitly in the column specification at table creation time.

 Also covered in chapter 11 are [Spatial Data Types](https://dev.mysql.com/doc/refman/8.0/en/spatial-types.html) and  [JSON data types](https://dev.mysql.com/doc/refman/8.0/en/json.html).